david-beauchesne/FoodWeb-MultiStressors/fwms.md

 of effect result in either antagonistic or synergistic effects Figure \ref{position}).

-The nature of the pathways of effects also influences trophic sensitivity and amplification.
+The nature of the pathways of effects influences trophic sensitivity and amplification.
 Unsurprisingly, multivariate pathways of effects are generally more impactful to species sensitivity and hold a higher proportion of weak entry points than